NurlanMammadov92/Applied_ML_coursera/Week1/README.md

 ## Question 5

-Using KNeighborsClassifier, fit a k-nearest neighbors (knn) classifier with X_train, y_train and using one nearest neighbor (n_neighbors = 1).
+Using KNeighborsClassifier, fit a k-nearest neighbors (knn) classifier with `X_train`, `y_train` and using one nearest neighbor (n_neighbors = 1).

 *This function should return a* sklearn.neighbors.classification.KNeighborsClassifier.

+## Question 6

+Using your knn classifier, predict the class label using the mean value for each feature.

+Hint: You can use cancerdf.mean()[:-1].values.reshape(1, -1) which gets the mean value for each feature, ignores the target column, and reshapes the data from 1 dimension to 2 (necessary for the precict method of KNeighborsClassifier).

+*This function should return a numpy array either array([ 0.]) or array([ 1.])*

+## Question 7

+Using your knn classifier, predict the class labels for the test set `X_test`.

+*This function should return a numpy array with shape (143,) and values either 0.0 or 1.0.*

+## Question 8

+Find the score (mean accuracy) of your knn classifier using `X_test` and `y_test`.

+*This function should return a float between 0 and 1*